 Can we keep performing women’s pelvic surgery if we’re following the Australian Commission’s Guidelines?

-You can continue using the Australian Commission’s guideline until there is an announcement by the Ministry of Health to advise otherwise.
+Yes, you can continue using the Australian Commission’s guidelines for the procedures included in their guidance until there is an announcement by the Ministry of Health to advise otherwise.

 Can credentialled surgeons provide these surgical procedures in the public and private health systems?